How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 Certifications such as DELF B2 or DALF C1 and C2 can enhance career prospects, especially in roles that require advanced language proficiency.

-For individuals seeking to immigrate to French-speaking countries, specific exams like TCF and TEF are recognized.
+Specific exams like TCF and TEF are recognized for individuals seeking to immigrate to French-speaking countries.
 They may be required as part of the immigration process.

 If you’ve been studying French for a while, you might be curious about your precise skill level.